Skip to content

 If you, after re-setup, still experience issues and want to figure out why an upload doesn't work we need to identify the issue by looking at the logs.

-1. On-premise: Open the logs for the webserver.
+On-premise: Open the logs for the webserver.

 Cloud:

-1. Navigate to Kibana
+1. Navigate to the application in Cloud Admin

 2. There should be a python exception at the bottom of a stack trace that matches one of these: